bobbylight/RSTALanguageSupport/readme.txt

 ----------------------------------------
 IV.
 Building the Jar
 ----------------------------------------
-Use Apache Ant (http://ant.apache.org).
-This project depends on the sister RSyntaxTextArea and AutoComplete projects.
-It is recommended that you check all three projects out side by side.
+This library uses Gradle for builds.
+It depends on the sister RSyntaxTextArea and AutoComplete projects.
+It is recommended that you check out all three projects out side by side.
 Thus, to build:

    git clone https://github.com/bobbylight/RSyntaxTextArea.git
    git clone https://github.com/bobbylight/AutoComplete.git